 In a previous post (Don’t Ditch Your Daily Dose of Vitamin D), we have enumerated a long list of benefits from the sunshine vitamin.
-The blog also mentioned the crucial partnership of vitamin D3 and K2.
+The blog also mentioned the crucial partnership between vitamin D3 and K2.
 One of the underlying and recurring ideas is vitamin D’s ability to help the immune system.
 But did you know that vitamin K2 also has its own immune-boosting merits?
 Now since winter is just around the corner, we feel like it would be a disservice not to emphasize how the vitamins can help our body prevent or ward off diseases.

 Vitamins D3 and K2: A Review

 Vitamin D has two forms.
 One of them is ergocalciferol also known as D2, obtained by ingesting foods or plant materials that have been exposed to sunlight and UV radiation.
 Vitamin D3 (cholecalciferol) on the other hand, is formed in the skin upon contact with sunlight.
-Upon careful study of the two forms, it has been concluded that vitamin D2’s potency is less than one third that of vitamin D3 in humans.
+Upon careful study of the two forms, it has been concluded that vitamin D2’s potency is less than one-third that of vitamin D3 in humans.
 Vitamin D3 also increases serum 25-hydroxyvitamin D, the active form of vitamin D, more efficiently than vitamin D2.
-In terms of duration of action, cholecalciferol is still the winner between the two vitamin D forms.
+In terms of duration of action, cholecalciferol is still the winner of the two vitamin D forms.

 Although there are still very few research studies on the Vitamin D3 and K2 combo, D3 is one of the more popular vitamins considered as a potent solution to a number of conditions.
 K2, on the other hand, is the new kid on the block.
-Having said that, sufficient evidence still suggests that these two vitamins work best together and whatever good things D3 can do to or body still stands and, in fact, may even be reinforced with the addition of K2.
+Having said that, sufficient evidence still suggests that these two vitamins work best together and whatever good things D3 can do to our body still stands and, in fact, may even be reinforced with the addition of K2.

 1. It activates our immune defenses.

 T-cells are a type of white blood cell that is essential for human immunity.
-Though there are several kinds of T-cells, it can be broadly categorized as killer T-cells and helper T-cells.
+Though there are several kinds of T-cells, they can be broadly categorized as killer T-cells and helper T-cells.
 Killer T-cells seek out and destroy cells that are damaged or infected.
 Helper cells “help” the body orchestrate an immune response.
 In all of these functions, vitamin D is of utmost importance.

 Numerous research studies prove that vitamin D triggers T-cells through the vitamin D receptor.
 If we are deficient in this vitamin, then T-cells remain dormant and unable to seek out and destroy foreign pathogens.